zoom/meetingsdk-auth-endpoint-sample/README.md

    `$ npm install`

-1. Create an environment file to store your API Key and Secret:
+1. Create an environment file to store your SDK Key and Secret:

    `$ touch .env`

-1. Add the following code to the `.env` file, and insert your Zoom JWT App's API Key and Secret found on the App Credentials page in the Zoom App Marketplace:
+1. Add the following code to the `.env` file, and insert your Zoom SDK App's Key and Secret found on the App Credentials page in the Zoom App Marketplace:

    ```
-   ZOOM_JWT_API_KEY=JWT_API_KEY_HERE
+   ZOOM_SDK_KEY=SDK_KEY_HERE
-   ZOOM_JWT_API_SECRET=JWT_API_SECRET_HERE
+   ZOOM_SDK_SECRET=SDK_SECRET_HERE
    ```

 1. Save and close `.env`.